devlikeapro/waha/README.md

 - `WHATSAPP_FILES_FOLDER` - folder where will be stored files from chats (images, voice messages) (
   default: `/tmp/whatsapp-files`)
-- `WHATSAPP_FILES_MIMETYPES` - download only these mimetypes from messages.
-Mimetypes must be separated by comma, without spaces: `audio,image/png,image/gif`.
-In order to choose type use prefix (like `audio,image`).
-Disabled by default, `message.clientUrl` will be equal emtpy string `""`.
+- `WHATSAPP_FILES_MIMETYPES` - download only these mimetypes from messages (download all files be default).
+Mimetypes must be separated by a comma, without spaces: `audio,image/png,image/gif`.
+In order to choose type use prefix ( like `audio,image`).
 - `WHATSAPP_FILES_LIFETIME`- to keep free space files will be removed after this time (default: `180`, in seconds)

 # Development